ycl-the-lyc/ubc-study-notes/cpen-211/cpen-211.typ

 + read low;
 + read high, if high changed, read low.

+For Nios V, the machine timer triggers exception 7.

 == Interval Timers
 There are two of them.
 They count down.